tudou0002/yifeili.me/content/_index.md

 ### About
-Hello :wave:, I'm Yifei Li.
-I graduated from McGill University with a degree in Computer Science, where I had the privilege of working with Prof. [Reihaneh Rabbany](http://www.reirab.com/) on a project aimed at combating human trafficking in Canada.
-I'm now an incoming Master's student at University of British Columbia, supervised by Prof. [Laks V.S.
+Hello 👋 I’m Yifei Li, a Master’s student in Computer Science at the University of British Columbia, where I’m fortunate to be supervised by [Prof. Laks V.S.
 Lakshmanan](https://www.cs.ubc.ca/~laks/).
-My research interests are in natural language processing and data mining.
-Previously, I worked at Morgan Stanley as a Site Reliability Engineer.
+My research focuses on developing AI systems that can be deployed efficiently and adapt dynamically in real-world environments, making them more accessible and robust.

+Before UBC, I studied Computer Science at McGill University and worked with [Prof. Reihaneh Rabbany](https://www.reirab.com/) on building tools to help combat human trafficking in Canada, and I’ve also spent time working at Morgan Stanley.